The Ultimate Percent Off Calculator for Sales and Discounts

 42.50 × 3 = $127.50

-How do BOGO offers work with percentage discounts?
+How do BOGO offers work with discounts in %?

-BOGO (Buy One, Get One 50% Off) combines with percentage discounts like this:
+BOGO (Buy One, Get One 50% Off) combines with discounts like this:

 - Example: Two $80 items with 10% storewide discount: